vanceism7/ls-cpp2/README.md

    For example: we aren't capturing function parameters, doc comments, or even the ability to grab child symbols (such as `person.name`, or `std::cout`).

+4. **Can't configure lsp server in vscode settings** Eventually, we want to be able to specify the paths for where our `cppfront` and c++ compiler are located (And probably headers/libs too), but this ain't working yet.

 ## Contributing

 I haven't given this much thought yet, but here's probably what you need to do...: